DanielShapi4a/Recipe-Suggestor/README.md

 ## ✨ Features

-- 🔒 **User Registration and Authentication**: Secure user registration and login functionality.
+- 🔒 **User Registration and Authentication**: Secure user registration and login functionality with JWT.
 - 📸 **Image Upload and Analysis**: Upload food images to AWS S3, analyze them with AWS Rekognition, and get recipe suggestions from ChatGPT.
 - 💬 **Direct Recipe Chat**: Ask for recipe suggestions based on a list of ingredients without uploading an image.
 - 📜 **User History**: Track uploaded images and associated recipes for each user.